-The Custom Annuity is a contract between you, the Contract Owner, and Allstate Life, a life insurance company.
+The Allstate® Choice Plus is a contract between you, the Contract Owner, and Allstate Life, a life insurance company.
 As the Contract Owner, you may exercise all of the rights and privileges provided to you by the Contract.
 That means it is up to you to select or change (to the extent permitted):

-- · the amount and timing of your withdrawals, - the programs you want to use to withdraw money, - the income payment plan you want to use to receive retirement income, - the Annuitant (either yourself or someone else) on whose life the income payments will be based, - the Beneficiary or Beneficiaries who will receive the benefits that the Contract provides when the last surviving Contract Owner dies, and - any other rights that the Contract provides.
+- the amount and timing of your withdrawals, - the programs you want to use to withdraw money, - · the income payment plan you want to use to receive retirement income, - the Annuitant (either yourself or someone else) on whose life the income payments will be based, - · the Beneficiary or Beneficiaries who will receive the benefits that the Contract provides when the last surviving Contract Owner dies, and - any other rights that the Contract provides.

 If you die, any surviving Contract Owner or, if none, the Beneficiary may exercise the rights and privileges provided to them by the Contract.
 If the sole surviving Contract Owner dies after the Payout Start Date, the Beneficiary will receive any guaranteed income payments scheduled to continue.
-Changing ownership of this Contract may cause adverse tax consequences and may not be allowed under qualified plans.
-Please consult with a competent tax advisor prior to making a request for a change of Contract Owner.